HilarySHayes/Capstone2/README.md

 <div style="text-align:center"><img src="./images/MtVictoria2.png" width="600" /></div>
 <div style="text-align:center"><img src="./images/vicTDAT.png" /></div>

 Below we can see clusters near Breckenridge, Colorado.
-The algorithm is correctly clustering activites together that attained the same peak even if the approach or descent takes a different path.
+The algorithm is correctly clustering activities together that attained the same peak even if the approach or descent takes a different path.

 <div style="text-align:center"><img src="./images/Ascents_Near_Breck.png" width="600"/></div>

 ## Modality Prediction

 There are, of course, different ways to enjoy these peaks, so the question I ask is: Can I detect changes in mode?
-For example can I detect the difference between skiing up and skiing down or running up and paragliding down.
+For example, can I detect the difference between skiing up and skiing down or running up and paragliding down.
 Can I identify these different segments using machine learning?

 To be able to use supervised machine learning to identify modality, I added a column indicating the mode for each row of data in more than 150+ routes.
-The table below shows an exmaple of what the data looks like with this additional column.
+The table below shows an example of what the data looks like with this additional column.

 <table style="width:90%;margin-left:auto;margin-right=auto">
   <tr>